Where is Ozark filmed? Location guide for Jason Bateman drama | Radio Times

 The hit series is filmed hundreds of miles away from The Lake of the Ozarks.

+Hit Netflix series Ozark is back for its fourth and final season.

+The popular show has been capturing the imagination of fans since 2017 – and not only for its dark tales of money laundering and murder.

-One of the elements that has helped Netflix's Ozark stand out in the crowded genre of crime drama is its unique location, which transports viewers to the eponymous reservoir in central Missouri.
+Another element that has helped Ozark stand out from the crowded genre of crime drama is its beautiful location, which transports viewers to the eponymous reservoir in central Missouri.

-However, it may surprise fans to know that the show is not actually filmed in the Lake of the Ozarks, with the production team instead travelling to an entirely different state to film the suspenseful drama.

-Jason Bateman leads the cast of the series as Marty Byrde, a former financial adviser turned full-time money launderer, who is forced to flee his comfy Chicago life after a scheme gone horribly wrong.
+However, while set around the Lake of the Ozarks, and occasionally including landscape shots from the beautiful area, the TV series is actually filmed hundreds of miles away in a different state.

+Ozark follows the Bryde family and the hardships they face after getting drawn into illegal activity and joining forces with a sinister Mexican drug cartel.

-His wife, Wendy (Laura Linney), and two children are along for the ride, with their dangerous new lifestyle putting unimaginable strain on their once-loving relationships.
+Marty Byrde (Jason Bateman) is accompanied by his wife, Wendy (Laura Linney), and two children, with their risky new lifestyle putting unimaginable strain on their once-loving relationships.

-Read on for your full guide to where Ozark is filmed, ahead of its return to Netflix for season 4.
+So, if you're wondering where the lake house is from Ozark, or where any other of the locations are, read on for your full guide to where Ozark is filmed.

+Alternatively, why not check out our guide to Ozark Season 4 part 1's ending – and how it sets up a dramatic part 2.

 By entering your details, you are agreeing to our terms and conditions and privacy policy.
 You can unsubscribe at any time.